santiagobarreda/brms_tools/docs/week-2.md

 ## [1] 218.5047 222.2974
 ```

-Our model also provides us an estimate of the error ($\varepsilon$), under 'Family Specific Parameters: sigma'.
+Our model also provides us an estimate of the error standard deviation($\sigma$), under 'Family Specific Parameters: sigma'.
 This estimate closely matches our sample standard deviation ($s_{x}$) estimate of 23.2.
 In addition, we also get a 95% credible interval for this parameter (2.5% = 21.99, 97.5% = 24.61).

 ```
 Family Specific Parameters: